Fi0x/DeepMagic/README.md

 # DeepMagic
 This mod allows you to use the magic of the dephts (or the dead)

-## Magic
-Each Player has his own mana

-Mana can be used for items, spells and Skills

-Mana is regenerated over time and has a maximum that can be increased with levelups

 ## World-generation
-### Dimensions
-Insanity-dimension
-- Only generates the Insanity-biome
-- Intended to drive you insane
-- Mod-structures spawn here
-- Insanity trees and Flowers spawn here

-### Biomes
-Insanity-biome
-- Very flat
-- Mob mobs spawn here
-- Has its own flowers

 ### Structures
 Mage house
 - 2 floor house